 Mahlepi (Mahleb): Mahlepi is used in many Mediterranean countries as flavouring for many baked foods such as breads, biscuits, sweet cakes and pastries.
 It is a fragrant, rich spice made from the seeds of cherry.
 The seeds are cracked to extract the seed kernel which is then ground to a powder to use in cooking.
 The flavour of this aromatic spice is a combination of cherry and almond.

-Mastika: Mastika has an amazing aroma and adds an earthy, musky flavour with hints of vanilla and licorice, enriching tsoureki’s taste profile.
+Mastika: Mastika has an amazing aroma and adds an earthy, musky flavour with hints of vanilla and licorice, enriching Tsoureki’s taste profile.
 Chios Mastic Gum Medium Tears 10 Gr 100% Fresh Original Xios (Masticha or Mastixa) : Amazon.co.uk: Grocery It is pretty pricy though.

 Aniseed: Aniseed is a herb with a faint liquorice taste that is common in Mediterranean cooking.
 The flavour has similarities with other spices such as star anise, fennel and liquorice.
 The aniseed gives a lovely faint aroma to this bread.